pcapriotti/optparse-applicative/README.md

-Providing a powerful [applicative] interface to compose command line options and arguments, optparse-applicative provides all that is required for precise and consise CLI specifications for both simple and complex programs.
+Providing a powerful [applicative] interface to compose command line options and arguments, optparse-applicative provides all that is required for precise and concise CLI specifications for both simple and complex programs.

 optparse-applicative takes care of reading and validating the arguments passed to the command line, handling and reporting errors, generating a usage line, a